COVID-19 Emergency Resources

 This website provides both on and off-campus community resources related to food, housing, finances, mental health, clothing and more.

-The Campus Kitchen Pantry and the Office of the Dean of Students’ Satellite Pantry has hours throughout the week including a ‘Fresh Food Friday’ joint pantry.
+The Campus Kitchen Pantry and the Flashes' Food Pantry has hours throughout the week including a ‘Fresh Food Friday’ joint pantry.
 For more information on hours and locations please visit the Campus Kitchen website linked below, or email the Dean of Students at ODOS@kent.edu.

 Akron-Canton Food Bank